lennyleadership/Devotional_Commentary_Bible/content.en/docs/Devotional_commentary_bible/110_Ephesians/Ephesians_01.md

 1:7 In whom we have redemption through his blood, the forgiveness of sins, according to the riches of his grace;
 1:8 Wherein he hath abounded toward us in all wisdom and prudence;
 1:9 Having made known unto us the mystery of his will, according to his good pleasure which he hath purposed in himself:
-1:10 That in the dispensation of the fulness of times he might gather together in one all things in Christ, both which are in heaven, and which are on earth; even in him:
+1:10 That in the dispensation of the fullness of times he might gather together in one all things in Christ, both which are in heaven, and which are on earth; even in him:

 1:11 In whom also we have obtained an inheritance, being predestinated according to the purpose of him who worketh all things after the counsel of his own will:
 1:12 That we should be to the praise of his glory, who first trusted in Christ.